 Radiation transfer for

-Rayference is an Earth Observation R&D company led by Yves Govaerts providing technical and scientific expertise in 1D and 3D radiative transfer, both in the atmosphere and at the surface, and inverse modelling.
-This expertise is applied in areas such as retrieval of aerosol and surface properties from space observations, vicarious calibration, fundamental and thematic climate data record generation or sensitivity analyses for the preparation of new space missions and associated services.
+Rayference is a R&D company providing technical and scientific expertise in 1D and 3D radiative transfer modelling, both in the atmosphere and at the surface.
+This expertise is applied in areas such as inverse modelling for the retrieval of aerosol and surface properties from space observations, vicarious calibration (metrology), solar energy, fundamental and thematic climate data record generation or sensitivity analyses for the preparation of new space missions and associated services.

 Radiation transfer modelling